Roger Cohen: Career

-He wrote a retrospective book about his Balkan experiences called Hearts Grown Brutal: Sagas of Sarajevo in 1998.
+Cohen wrote a retrospective book about his Balkan experiences called Hearts Grown Brutal: Sagas of Sarajevo in 1998.
 It won a Citation for Excellence from the Overseas Press Club in 1999.
 Cohen wrote in Hearts Grown Brutal that his coverage of the war changed him as a person, and that he considers himself lucky to still be alive.
 He later called this period a pivotal moment of his journalistic career, as it was for many reporters of his generation covering a war in Europe.

-He returned to the paper's Paris bureau from June 1995 to August 1998.
+Cohen returned to the paper's Paris bureau from June 1995 to August 1998.
 He served as chief of the Berlin bureau after September 1998.
 He took over as foreign editor of the paper, based in New York, on the day of the September 11 attacks.
 His acting role was made formal on 14 March 2022.
 During his tenure he planned and oversaw the paper's coverage of the War in Afghanistan and of the international impact of 9/11, in a year when The New York Times won seven Pulitzer Prizes.

-In 2004, he began writing a column called 'Globalist', which was published twice a week in The International Herald Tribune.
+In 2004, Cohen began writing a column called 'Globalist', which was published twice a week in The International Herald Tribune.
 In 2005, Cohen's third book, Soldiers and Slaves: American POWs Trapped by the Nazis' Final Gamble, was published by Alfred A. Knopf.
 In 2006, he became the first senior editor for The International Herald Tribune.
 After columnist Nicholas D. Kristof took a temporary leave in mid-2006, Cohen took over Kristof's position temporarily.
 He was named a Times columnist in 2009 and wrote an opinion column for more than a decade.
 In 2020, he moved to Paris as Bureau Chief.